 How long does it take to defrost frozen bread in the microwave?

-A microwave will not do a good job when defrosting a whole loaf of bread.
+However, if you are need to thaw an entire loaf then the microwave will not do a good job when defrosting a whole loaf of bread.
 For that, you need an oven.

-For a whole loaf of bread, set the oven temperature to 325 degrees Fahrenheit (163 degrees Celcius) and the time would be between 20 minutes to 30 minutes.
+For a loaf of bread, set the oven temperature to 325 degrees Fahrenheit (163 degrees Celcius) and the time would be between 20 minutes to 30 minutes.

 You could also try a toaster if you prefer toasted bread.
-Place your frozen bread slices into your toaster and toast for 1 to 2 minutes.
+Place your bread slices into your toaster and toast for 1 to 2 minutes.

 Make sure to check on your defrosting bread every 10 seconds.
 Also, flip the bread over so the heat has contact with both sides.